zowe/docs-site/docs/user-guide/systemrequirements-cli.md

   npm --version
   ```

-  Zowe CLI returns a message with the installed version of npm.
+  A message returns with the installed version of npm.

 2. Verify that your installed version of npm is compatible with your version of Node.js by referring to the [Node.js release matrix](https://nodejs.org/en/about/previous-releases#looking-for-latest-release-of-a-version-branch).